Paulemeister/VSCodeColors/README.md

   - The tab that pops out of the sidebar
 - VSBlue:
   - Used in the blue bar at the bottom and the notification bubble in the toolbar
+- VSOrange:
+  - Color of the "blue" bar at the bottom while debugging
 - TopToolbar:
   - The toolbar holding open the tabs for open files
 - Tab: